Back to work Wikibet — Case Study iGaming · Web · Mobile Web

 Account management on the original platform had no dedicated home.
 Profile information, security settings, notifications, and withdrawal functions were accessed through scattered interface elements, giving users no clear mental model of where to find or change critical account information.

 The redesign introduced a centralized settings hub with four clearly defined sections: Profile, Security, Notifications, and Withdrawal, all accessible from a single location.
-Each section uses a consistent accordion pattern that reveals detail without navigating away, keeping users oriented throughout.
-Contextual guidance was added for restricted actions like account deactivation, reducing unnecessary support contact.
+Each section uses a consistent accordion pattern that reveals detail without navigating away.

 Mobile as a